 When you think of a manufacturing bill of materials, picture the brother or sister who always made it to the dinner table before anyone else and managed to—somehow—get the best food.
 As time went along, this person became stronger, bigger, and more assertive as you wondered what happened.

 As a result, an MBOM has a different structure and takes a deeper look at the needed materials from the idea stage through the production stage.
 Every MBOM organizes by sub-assemblies in the order needed for the manufacturing process.
 An MBOM also uses detailed descriptions for each stage of the assembly process.
-Manufacturing work instructions (MWI) provide the detailed information for producing a sub-assembly, including separate part numbers and assembly time.
+Manufacturing work instructions (MWI) provide detailed information for producing a sub-assembly, including separate part numbers and assembly time.

 Manufacturing teams rely on a very structured process and need to have all the process steps listed in a specific order.
 For example, using an FPGA would show separate entries for the blank device, the firmware, and the programmed device.
 The teams need this because of prioritization and decision demands.
 Some steps of a manufacturing process may occur in-house.
 Others may flow to a valued vendor.
-When outsourcing occurs, costs, quality, and product usability and flexibility may impact processes and the MBOM.
-Teams can use the MBOM to identify approved distributors with its data.
+When outsourcing occurs, costs, quality, and product usability, and flexibility may impact processes and the MBOM.
+Teams can use the MBOM tools to identify approved distributors with its data.
 All of this allows the product manufacturer to use something like a new handheld device to efficiently and cost-effectively deliver the product to the customer.